 UCU industrial action - FAQs for students

 We have provided answers to the most common enquiries from students by adding to the information in the ‘Frequently Asked Questions’ on this web page.
 If you have any questions that are not addressed here, please email firstname.lastname@example.org

-At Loughborough we are very proud of our student experience, which is a function of both the dedication of our staff across campus, the contributions made by the Students’ Union and the achievements of our students.
+At Loughborough we are very proud of our student experience, which is a function of both the dedication of our staff across both our campuses, the contributions made by the Students’ Union and the achievements of our students.